xX1bumblebee1Xx/MagicCauldrons/README.md

 To add spells to the wand you have to use ingredients in a cauldron, There are 3 levels of cauldrons as each spells require a certain level.

 ![Image](http://i.imgur.com/IPm7ocu.png)
-Left-Right: Level 1, Level 2, Level 3
+<br>Left-Right: Level 1, Level 2, Level 3

 Drop the ingredients into the cauldron then rightclick it with your wand to add the spell to your wand and press Q to select a spell